 Recent events, such as the Black Lives Matter and the Parkland Shooting protests, seem to indicate that there has been a cultural reawakening throughout the United States to exert our First Amendment rights and participate in various forms of public discourse.
-On March 14, 2018, students and teachers across the country are expected to walk out of their classrooms in protest of gun violence and calling for gun law reforms.
 Standing up for your rights can be scary and difficult, but it is the bedrock which allowed our forefathers to cast off the shackles of tyranny and form the greatest democracy in the world.
 However, good intentions and moral rectitude will not keep you from getting arrested or worse.
 If you intend on engaging in peaceful public protests then it is vital to understand your rights, as well as Missouri’s protesting laws, is crucial when actively engaging in public demonstrations.